-Otherwise, we do not sell, trade, or otherwise transfer to outside parties your personally identifi-able information.
-This does not include website hosting partners and other parties who assist us in operating our website, conducting our business, or servicing you, so long as those parties agree to keep this information confidential.
-We may also release your information when we be-lieve release is appropriate to comply with the law, enforce our site policies, or protect our or others' rights, property, or safety.
-We do not allow any other third party to conduct behavioural tracking
+MACS will not sell or otherwise market your personal data to third parties.
+MACS does however transfer data to website hosting partners and other parties who assist MACS in operating the website, conducting our business, or servicing you, so long as those parties agree to keep this information confidential.
+In case you make a request and it emerges that this request relates to an associated company (namely MACS Cross Trading GmbH & Co.
+KG, MACS Linienagentur GmbH, MACS Benelux B.V., MCPAS – Agência de Navegação, S.A.), MACS may forward your request to this company on the basis of Art.
+6 para.
+1 sentence 1 lit. f) GDPR in order to respond to your request.
+MACS may also release your information when believed release is appropriate to comply with the law, to enforce MACS’ site policies, or protect MACS’ or others' rights, property, or safety.
+MACS does not allow any other third party to conduct behavioral tracking.

-Our web pages may contain hyperlinks, i.e., electronic cross-references giving access to the web pages of other companies.
-This Data Protection Notice does not apply to these web pages.
+The MACS website may contain hyperlinks, e.g. electronic cross-references giving access to the web pages of other companies.
+This Privacy and Data Protection Policy does not apply to these pages.

 3. Your rights as a data subject within the meaning of Art.
 4 No. 1 GDPR

-- Right to rectification: You have the right that we immediately rectify information about you that is incorrect or no longer applicable.
+- Right to rectification: You have the right that MACS immediately rectifies information about you that is incorrect or no longer applicable.
 You may also request that your incomplete personal data be completed.
-If this is required by law, we will also inform third parties about this correction if we have passed on your data to them.
+If this is required by law, MACS will also inform third parties about this correction if your data was passed on to them.

-- Right of deletion: You have the right to request us to delete your personal data immediately if one of the following reasons applies:
+- Right of deletion: You have the right to request MACS to delete your personal data immediately if one of the following reasons apply:

-- your data are no longer necessary for the purposes for which they were collected or otherwise processed, or the purpose has been achieved;
+- your data is no longer necessary for the purposes for which it was collected or otherwise processed, or the purpose has been achieved;

 - you revoke your consent and there is no other legal basis for the processing;